jrnold/bugs-examples-in-stan/_book/florida.md

-# Learning About an Unknown Proportion from Survey Data
+# Florida: Learning About an Unknown Proportion from Survey Data {#florida}

 ```r